Softwareologists/feed-my-ledger/README.md

 - Google Cloud account with Sheets API enabled
 - OAuth2 credentials for Google Sheets API

-### Creating credentials.json
-1. Visit the [Google Cloud Console](https://console.cloud.google.com/) and create or select a project.
-2. Enable the **Google Sheets API** for that project.
-3. Navigate to **APIs & Services > Credentials** and choose **Create credentials > OAuth client ID**.
-Configure the consent screen if prompted and select **Desktop app**.
-4. Download the resulting JSON file and save it as `credentials.json` in the project root or another location of your choice.
-5. Reference this path in the `credentials_path` field of `config.toml`.

 ## Installation
 Add the following to your Cargo.toml:
 ```toml